Distributing free printed and promotional material

 The council may use the information provided for the prevention and detection of fraud.
 We also share this information for auditing purposes.

-The fee for your application will be based on a points system, depending on such matters as the number of distributors being used.
+The fee for your application will be based on a points system, depending on a number of factors.

 You can add up the points by answering the questions below and then look up the fee on the licensing fees page.